The Great Red Dragon (Hannibal): Development

 In March 2015, Bryan Fuller announced that the eighth episode of the season would be titled "The Great Red Dragon" and that it would be directed by Neil Marshall.
 NBC would confirm the title in July 2015, with co-producer Nick Antosca, executive producer Steve Lightfoot and series creator Bryan Fuller writing the episode and Marshall directing.
 This was Fuller's 28th writing credit, Lightfoot's 17th writing credit, Antosca's second writing credit, and Marshall's first directing credit.
-The episode was originally scheduled to air on July 23, 2015, but it moved to July 25, 2015, when NBC decided to move the reminder of the season to Saturdays.
+The episode was originally scheduled to air on July 23, 2015, but it moved to July 25, 2015, when NBC decided to move the remainder of the season to Saturdays.

 Writing

 Fuller explained that the episode would serve as the beginning of a new chapter of the season, "the first half of the season will have its finale that reaches a climax and wraps up that story in a great way, and then we start a new story, and then that will have its own climax at the end of the season.
 Two separate stories that'll have two finales and so you get two seasons for the price of one."